Nikki Catsouras photographs controversy: Leaked photographs

-According to Newsweek, the Catsouras "accident was so gruesome the coroner wouldn't allow her parents to identify their daughter's body".
-Photographs of the scene were taken by California Highway Patrol (CHP) officers as part of standard fatal traffic collision procedures.
-These photographs were forwarded to colleagues and leaked onto the Internet.
+According to Newsweek, the crash was so gruesome that the coroner would not allow Catsouras's parents to identify their daughter's body.
+California Highway Patrol (CHP) officers took photographs of the scene as part of standard procedures for fatal traffic collisions.
+The photographs were subsequently shared with other CHP employees and leaked onto the Internet.

 Two CHP employees, Aaron Reich and Thomas O'Donnell, admitted to releasing the photographs in violation of CHP policy.
-O'Donnell stated in interviews that he only sent the photos to his own e-mail account for viewing at a later time, while Reich stated that he had forwarded the pictures to four other people.
-Catsouras's parents discovered the photographs posted online.
-The pictures had gained much attention, including a fake MySpace tribute page that contained links to the photographs.
-People anonymously e-mailed copies of the photos to the Catsouras family with misleading subject headers, in one case captioning the photo sent to the father with the words "Woohoo Daddy!
+O'Donnell stated in interviews that he had sent the photographs to his personal email account to view them later, while Reich said that he had forwarded the photographs to four other people.
+Catsouras's parents discovered that the photographs had been posted online.
+The images attracted widespread attention, including through a fake MySpace tribute page containing links to them.
+People also anonymously emailed copies of the photographs to the Catsouras family with misleading subject lines.
+In one instance, a photograph sent to her father was captioned, "Woohoo Daddy!
 Hey daddy, I'm still alive."
-This led the Catsouras family to withdraw from Internet use and, concerned that their youngest daughter might be taunted with the photographs, to begin homeschooling her.
+The harassment prompted the Catsouras family to withdraw from Internet use.
+Concerned that their younger daughter might be taunted with the photographs, they also began homeschooling her.

-The online harassment aspects of the case were covered by Werner Herzog in his 2016 documentary Lo and Behold, Reveries of the Connected World.
+The online harassment surrounding the case was featured by Werner Herzog in his 2016 documentary Lo and Behold, Reveries of the Connected World.